fbaube/lwdx/README.md

 # lwdx
 Lightweight document transformations based on markup.
-* Accepts and processes content authored in three interoperable input formats: XDITA _XML_, HDITA _HTML5_, MDITA _Markdown_ (n.b. this is a fundamental premise of LwDITA)
+* Accepts and processes content authored in three interoperable input formats: XDITA _xml_, HDITA _html5_, MDITA _markdown_ (n.b. this feature is a fundamental premise of LwDITA)
 * Documents are assembled from _maps_ that transclude modular, structured _topics_ (n.b. this feature is straight from DITA 1.X)
 * This implementation is based on the emerging [OASIS standard](https://github.com/oasis-open/dita-lightweight) (but compliance is very much _not_ guaranteed)
 * The goal is roundtrip conversions among all three formats for freedom+flexibility in authoring+publishing